-The RF2905 is a monolithic integrated circuit intended for use as a low cost FM transceiver.
-The device is provided in 7mmx7mm, 48-lead plastic LQFP packaging and is designed to provide a fully functional FM transceiver.
+The RF2925 is a monolithic integrated circuit intended for use as a low cost FM transceiver.
+The device is provided in 48-lead plastic LQFP packaging and is designed to provide a fully functional FM transceiver.
 The chip is intended for linear (AM, FM) or digital (ASK, FSK, OOK) applications in the North American 915MHz ISM band and European 433MHz and 868MHz ISM bands.
-The integrated VCO, dual modulus/dual divide (128/129 or 64/65) prescaler, and reference oscillator require only the addition of an external crystal to provide a complete phase-locked oscillator.
+The integrated VCO, dual modulus/dual divide (128/129 or 64/65) prescaler, and reference oscillators require only the addition of an external crystal to provide a complete phase-locked oscillator.
+The RF2925 differs from the RF2905 in that both reference oscillators are always on when the PLL is enabled which decreases start-up time when switching between transmit and receive oscillators.